Ron Nicol Plays

 "a combination of superb comedy and fast action melodrama" (Menorca Charity Players)

-Penniless Lady Pinchbeck wants to acquire Charity's inheritance.
+Lady Pinchbeck wants to acquire Charity's inheritance.
 Squire Buzzard wants to win the hand of Prudence, but she loves Gerald, so Buzzard is plotting to discredit his rival.
 Lamprey has schemes of her own.
-When Sergeant Quickly and Constable Muggins investigate, suspicion falls on Gerald.
+Sergeant Quickly and Constable Muggins investigate.
+Suspicion falls on Gerald.
 After a great deal of confusion and a lot of hilarity, Prudence takes a hand and everything is resolved.

 4m 5f - Lady Pinchbeck, Lamprey, Buzzard, Prudence, Gerald, Quickly, Gosling, Charity, Muggins